namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 as a service.
 Given an image, you can ask for the class of the object to be recognized, for reverse image search results, for unsafe content detection (e.g. nudity or violence) and -- relevant to our use case -- text recognition.
-What is convenient about the latter service is that it actually provides two kinds of results in one: you get bounding box coordinates of any groupings (words, sentences, paragraphs) of text *as well as* the recognized text content within each bounding box.
-This means you can display visual markers for each bounding box, and then perform some action based on the detected text when a user interacts with a certain bounding box.
+What is convenient about the latter service is that it actually provides two kinds of results in one: you get bounding box coordinates of any text "groupings" (words, sentences, paragraphs) *as well as* the recognized text within each bounding box.
+This means you can display visual markers for each bounding box and then perform some action based on the detected text when a user interacts with a certain bounding box.
 This OCR service is free up to 1000 API calls per month at the time of this writing.
 Refer to the [full pricing information](https://cloud.google.com/vision/pricing) to see where the price goes from there (it's reasonable).

 Allow me to leave you to the [official guides](https://cloud.google.com/vision/docs/how-to) on setting up Google Cloud and enabling the API.
-When you come back, you want to be in a position where the following API (taken from [here](https://cloud.google.com/vision/docs/ocr#vision-detect-labels-cli-curl)) gives you a succesful response:
+When you come back, you want to be in a position where the following command (taken from [here](https://cloud.google.com/vision/docs/ocr#vision-detect-labels-cli-curl)) gives you a successful response:

 ```shell
 $ curl -X POST \